PythonOptimizers/cysparse/doc/source/cysparse_lib_mainteners.rst

         - its complex types;
         - inline functions;

 ..  [#signed_vs_unsigned_integers] We don't want to enter into the debate unsigned vs signed integers.
 Accept this as a fact.
-Beside, you can change it if you want to.
+Beside, we use internally negative indices.